parratia/webpage/content/post/light-sheet-fluorescence-microscopy/index.md

 ---
-title: Light Sheet Fluorescence Microscopy
+title: Light Sheet Fluorescence Microscopy.
+MSc thesis.
 subtitle: "A stability result for the reconstruction of fluorophore distribution is established for the 2D Light Sheet Fluorescence Microscopy model.
 The result is equivalent to a Lipschitz-type stability for the reconstruction of